Are Solar Panels Dangerous?

 Nikola Tesla Seated in His Lab with Electrical Discharges Around Him

 Today, the whole power grid works with AC electricity.

 What I am trying to say is that AC electricity was considered dangerous, but today we all use it in our homes.
 In the same context, solar panels were once considered possibly dangerous or unsafe.
-But they are very safe to use if you have the knowledge required to utilize them properly.
+But the truth is that they are very safe if you have the knowledge required to use them properly.

 Possible Dangers from Solar Panels

 Solar panels are sources of DC electricity generation.
 As such, their terminal outputs have voltage and current.